javascript-obfuscator/javascript-obfuscator/README.md

 **Options:**
 - `binary` - Compact binary format.
 Smaller size, recommended for production.
 - `json` - Human-readable JSON format.
 Larger size, useful for debugging.

+### `strictMode`
+Type: `boolean | null` Default: `null`

+Allows to specify how the obfuscator should treat code regarding JavaScript strict mode.

+Available values:
+* `null` (default) - auto-detect strict mode from the code.
+If the code has explicit `'use strict'` directive, ES module syntax, or class methods, it's treated as strict mode.
+Otherwise, sloppy mode is assumed.
+* `true` - force strict mode treatment for all code, even without explicit `'use strict'` directive.
+Use this when your code will run in strict mode context (e.g., in ES modules, bundlers, or modern frameworks).
+* `false` - only explicit strict mode indicators (`'use strict'`, ES modules, class methods) are treated as strict.
+Parent scope inheritance still applies per JS spec.

 ## Frequently Asked Questions